tdwg/ac/code/termlist-template/termlist-header.en.md

 ## 1 Introduction

-There are a number of documents included in the Aububon Core Standard.
+There are a number of documents included in the Audiovisual Core Standard.
 This document provides details about the terms included in the {ratification_date} version of the Audiovisual Core vocabulary.
 The [Audiovisual Core Introduction](../introduction/) document provides a brief introduction to the Audiovisual Core Standard.
 For information about the structure of Audiovisual Core, see the [Audiovisual Core Structure](../structure/) document.
 For a more detailed guide to the use of Audiovisual Core, see the [Audiovisual Core Guide](../guide/) document.

 ### 1.1 Status of the content of this document